ibm-cloud-docs/assistant/deploy-web-chat.md

 To learn more about web chat, watch the following 3-minute video.

 ![Web chat overview](https://www.youtube.com/embed/52bpMKVigGU){: video output="iframe" id="youtubeplayer" frameborder="0" width="560" height="315" webkitallowfullscreen mozallowfullscreen allowfullscreen}

+To learn more about how web chat can help your business, read [this Medium blog post](https://medium.com/ibm-watson/building-an-engaging-virtual-assistant-cf39cd0c3730){: external}.

 ## Create a web chat instance to add to your website
 {: #deploy-web-chat-task}